mattmc3/string.zsh/README.md

 %
 ```

-Fish handles this with the [string-length] command.
+Fish handles this with the [string length][string-length] command.
 If you like how Fish does things, you can also easily accomplish the same functionality in Zsh with a simple function:

 ```zsh
 #string.zsh